top of page

 6. Beet Soup

-This stunning beet and apple soup not only offers great visuals but also blends sweet and earthy flavors that balance Vata nicely.
+This stunning beet soup not only offers great visuals but also blends sweet and earthy flavors that balance Vata nicely.

 Ingredients: